AseptSoft Core Documentation

 Now, AseptSoft includes a dedicated Word export that generates a professional, ready-to-share .docx document directly from the Module Ribbon.
 The export dialog lets you:

-• Choose which data types to include or exclude
+• Choose which data types to include or exclude.

-• Reorder and filter individual fields per table by dragging them
+• Reorder and filter individual fields per table by dragging them.

-• Transpose tables (swap rows and columns)
+• Transpose tables (swap rows and columns).

-• Group data by category (e.g., group Parameters by Phenomenon)
+• Group data by category (e.g., group Parameters by Phenomenon).

-• Add an export comment embedded in the document properties
+• Add an export comment embedded in the document properties.

 The exported document includes a title page, document metadata, and one formatted table per data type — with blue headers, clean borders, and actual color previews in color columns.
 Like all AseptSoft exports, it is cumulative — re-exporting updates the data while preserving your manual edits and formatting.

-👉 Full documentation: Export Module Data to Word
+👉 Full documentation: Export Module Data to Word and Excel

 🖱️ Valve Hover Inspector